CarlosSac/applied-ai-system-project/README.md

 Users define a taste profile (preferred genre, mood, energy level, and acoustic preference), and the system scores every song in a real Spotify catalog, ranks the top matches, flags potential genre-bias in the scoring, and uses Claude (Anthropic's AI model) to generate a plain-English explanation for each recommendation.
 Evaluation metrics (genre diversity, score spread, and feature balance) are computed and displayed after every run.

-The system matters because it demonstrates how transparency and guardrails can be built into an AI pipeline: every recommendation is explainable, every bias is surfaced, and every fallback is handled gracefully.
+The system matters because it demonstrates how transparency and guardrails can be built into an AI pipeline: every recommendation is explainable, every bias is surfaced, and every failure is handled without breaking the user experience.

 ---